Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 If you were to take a two-week vacation with your family, how would you spend your time while you were out of the office?
 What would happen to your business while you were gone?
 Would you spend the whole time on your phone or laptop answering emails and putting out fires?
 Is your team unable to function without you being in contact with them?
 Would your “vacation” cause you more stress because you’re not in the office?

-If you can’t step away from your company and let others steer the course, your new goal is this: become a business owner instead of an operator.
-Choose to make that shift in both your identity and your business.
-How?
-As Tony said, a business owner is the ultimate strategist.
-An owner maximizes his or her business by leveraging not only their own ideas, but the abilities and strengths of the talented individuals around them.
+A true business owner knows that the key to success is building the right team.
 You certainly need to have your own leadership skills, but you also need to strategically hire your team so that, over time, they can step into major leadership roles and handle the day-to-day operations of the business without you.
 Ensure that you have a team you can trust with this “baby” you have poured so much love and passion into.
-Otherwise, your business will always be limited by what you personally can do each day and you’ll always be stressed.
+Otherwise, your business will always be limited by what you as a business owner can personally do each day and you’ll always be stressed.
 If that’s the case, then you don’t have a business – you have a job.
 You’re restricted when you have a job that you have to be at every day, but you’re financially free when you have a business that can effectively run without you.

 Channel the great traits of an entrepreneur and have a vision in mind for your company.
 What’s your ultimate goal for launching your own business?
 Chances are, it was to experience greater financial freedom or to have more time to focus on the things you love, like your family, interests or worthy causes.
-Keep this end goal in mind as you make the shift from business operator to owner.
+Keep this end goal in mind as you make the shift from business operator to business owner.